-Arbovirus diseases, including dengue and chikungunya, are significant public health concerns in tropical and sub-tropical countries [1].
+Dengue and chikungunya, both arbovirus diseases, present significant and increasing public health challenges in tropical and subtropical regions worldwide [1].
 The main vector of dengue and chikungunya is Aedes aegypti [2].
-Dengue and chikungunya viruses are genetically different, although they have a similar transmission mode, the same vector, pathogenesis, and clinical presentations [3].
-Febrile diseases are characterized by acute joint pain, high body temperature above 40° C, muscle pain and eye pain, head, backache, and skin rashes [4].
+Dengue and chikungunya viruses are genetically different, although they have a similar transmission mode, the same vector, pathogenesis, and clinical presentations.
+These overlapping clinical symptoms can complicate diagnosis and delay targeted treatment [3].
+Febrile diseases are characterised by acute joint pain, high body temperature above 40° C, muscle pain and eye pain, head, backache, and skin rashes [4].
 There is no specific treatment, although symptom-based treatments to alleviate unexpected clinical conditions are available [5].

-The burden of febrile illnesses such as chikungunya and Dengue has increased and expanded to countries globally.
+The burden of febrile illnesses such as chikungunya and Dengue has increased and expanded globally.
 Recent reports from the CDC show that the outbreak has spread worldwide, including Asia, the Pacific, and Europe [6-8].
-Also, it has been reported in over 22 African countries [9,10].
+Brazil has reported many dengue outbreaks and other arboviral infections [9].
+A retrospective study conducted in Southern America between 2015 and 2000 shows that despite progress made to understand these diseases better, the scenario is still complex, with increasing outbreaks in the period described, with dengue remaining the most common arbovirus infection [10].
+Available data suggest that dengue is endemic to 34 African countries and that Aedes aegypti mosquitoes - the primary vector for dengue transmission - are known to be present in all but five countries [11].
 The recent epidemics caused by these arboviruses have been associated with many factors, including urban expansions, population growth, and international travel and trade.
-These factors facilitate the spread of vectors and arboviruses into new niches, followed by amplification through the human-vector-human cycle [1,11].
-In sub-Saharan African countries, the frequency and severity of epidemics have also increased [12,13].
-Tanzania is experiencing a change in the aetiologies of febrile illnesses as the number of malaria cases declines [14] while the number of non-malaria febrile diseases is increasing.
+These factors facilitate the spread of vectors and arboviruses into new niches, followed by amplification through the human-vector-human cycle [12].
+In sub-Saharan African countries, the frequency and severity of epidemics have also increased [13].
+As malaria cases decline, the rise in non-malarial febrile illnesses such as dengue and chikungunya presents new challenges for public health systems in Tanzania [14].
 In 2019, the dengue outbreak was confirmed in several parts of Tanzania's mainland and most areas of Zanzibar, of which 2019 were suspected cases and 1018 were confirmed cases [15].
+In areas suspicious of arboviral circulation, socioeconomic positions like population density, low water management, and poor housing conditions may exacerbate vector abundance and high risk of infections.

 The risks of infection transmission depend on many factors, including the population's level of knowledge, attitude, and practices [16].
-Therefore, the community's understanding and awareness of particular febrile illnesses are essential, especially in controlling and managing such diseases [17].
-Furthermore, a change in Knowledge, Attitude, and Practices (KAP) is one of the key focus areas for disease control interventions [18].
-Despite the obvious implications, only a few studies have been done on the KAP of these febrile illnesses in Tanzania [17,18].
-Again, those studies demonstrated insufficient knowledge regarding these arboviral diseases [16,19].
-One study conducted in Tanzania established the levels of knowledge and practices regarding chikungunya and dengue fever among the community and healthcare workers [18].
-This hospital-based study examined the knowledge attitude and practices towards dengue and chikungunya among individuals seeking medical care at Temeke and Mnazi Mmoja Hospitals in Tanzania.
-The results will help us understand our vulnerability to the two diseases, informing the disease control effects.
+Education and health programs focus on enhancing dengue and chikungunya knowledge awareness and preventive practices among the targeted population.
+[17] Understanding and improving Knowledge Awareness Practices within the community can enhance preventive behaviors and reduce transmission risks [18].
+Furthermore, a change in (KAP) is one of the key focus areas for disease control interventions [19].
+Although some studies have assessed KAP regarding arboviral diseases in Tanzania, they reveal significant knowledge gaps and limited community awareness [18].
+KAP survey can strengthen local knowledge and behavior related to mosquito control and prevention measures at the individual and community level [17],[18].
+This hospital-based study assessed the knowledge, attitudes, and practices regarding dengue and chikungunya among outpatients at Temeke and Mnazi Mmoja Hospitals.
+These insights will inform targeted public health interventions and enhance community resilience to arboviral diseases.